binaryberry/Vending-Machine/README.md

 		- knows its value
 ###### Container
 		- knows how many products of each kind it holds
+		- is initialised with an equal amount of each type of product
 		- releases product
 		- receives products
 ###### Till